Saturday, April 5, 2025

 Beaufort to Church Creek

-I got up early at 8 to try to catch the current so it would favour me.
-It did work for a while but with such a long run, parts of the trip would be fighting the current.
+I got up early at 8 to catch the current so it would be in my favour.
+It did work for a while, but with such a long run, parts of the trip would be fighting the current.

-My plan was to anchor at Stream boat landing I arrived at 3 and decided to go further and I ended up at Church Creek at 5pm
+My plan was to anchor at Streamboat Landing.
+I arrived at 3 and decided to go further, and I ended up at Church Creek by 5 pm.

-I hat put out my jib and at MM 491 was a barge that appeared to be approaching so I sailed to past port to port It looked like she was not giving me much space and I steered to the starboard ending up in a dead end and had to tack to avoid grounding It turned out the barge was anchored!
+I had put out my jib, and at MM 491 was a barge that appeared to be approaching so I sailed to past port to port It looked like she was not giving me much space and I steered to the starboard, ending up in a dead end and had to tack to avoid grounding It turned out the barge was anchored!

-Got to Church Creek at 5 with 9.5 hours on the Yanmar, The day was overcast The anchorage was buggy with these small gnat type bugs that I’ve been seeing recently.
+Got to Church Creek at 5 with 9.5 hours on the Yanmar.
+The day was overcast.
+The anchorage was infested with these minor, gnat-like bugs that I’ve been seeing recently.